+Course delivery with respect to the COVID-19 pandemic

+Although the intent is for this course to be delivered in-person, the changing COVID-19 landscape may necessitate some or all of the course to be delivered online, either synchronously (i.e., at the times indicated in the timetable) or asynchronously (e.g., posted on OWL for students to view at their convenience).
+The grading scheme will not change.
+Any assessments affected will be conducted online as determined by the course instructor.

+Right and Wrong Phil 1250G-550, 2022

+CONTACT INFORMATION

+Instructor: Lucien Lamoureux, LL.B., Ph.D.

+Office: Mercato Cafeteria, Brescia Office Hours: Mon: 10:30am-12:30am

+(or by appointment)

+Phone or Text: 519-702-6517 (cell)

+E-mail: llamour2@uwo.ca

+CLASS INFORMATION

+Tue: 1:30pm - 2:30pm Thu: 12:30pm - 2:30pm Classroom: HC-W12

+Website: https://owl.uwo.ca/portal

+COURSE DESCRIPTION

-Philosophy of Law Phil 2821F, 2021 CONTACT INFORMATION Instructor: Lucien Lamoureux, LL.B./J.D., Ph.D.
-Office: I meet students in Brescia's cafeteria (called the "Mercato") Office Hours: Thu: 3:30 pm - 5:30 pm (alternative telephone or Zoom meetings can be arranged) Phone or Text: 519-702-6517 (cell) E-mail: llamour2@uwo.ca CLASS INFORMATION Tue: 3:30 pm - 5:30 pm Thu: 2:30 pm - 3:30 pm Classroom: HC-H221 Website: https://owl.uwo.ca/portal COURSE DESCRIPTION This course is an introduction to the philosophy of law.
-We will attempt to understand law and legal practice by exploring the relationship between law and morality and the relationship between adjudication and reasoning.
-We will also consider criticisms of this approach by feminist jurisprudence, critical race theory and legal pluralism.
-COURSE LEARNING OUTCOMES Upon successful completion of this course, students will be able to: - 1.
-Describe philosophical basic theories in philosophy of law. - 2.
-Discuss competing points of view on issues in philosophy of law. - 3.
-Evaluate conflicting philosophical arguments related to these issues. - 4.
-Formulate well-reasoned solutions to practical dilemmas. - 5.
-Persuade others of a well-reasoned stance or action. - 6.
+This course is an introduction to moral and political philosophy through competing conceptions of justice.
+In addition to introducing students to classical and contemporary theories of morality and justice, this course takes up legal and political issues that raise philosophical questions.

+COURSE LEARNING OUTCOMES

+Upon successful completion of this course, students will be able to:

+- 1. Describe the major theories of morality and justice. - 2.
+Apply these theories to concrete situations. - 3.
+Discuss competing points of view on issues of morality and justice. - 4.
+Evaluate conflicting philosophical arguments related to these issues. - 5.
+Formulate well-reasoned solutions to practical dilemmas. - 6.
+Persuade others of a well-reasoned stance or action. - 7.
 Demonstrate effective writing and skillful critical and reflective thinking.

 Students may vary in their competency levels on these outcomes.
 They can expect to achieve these outcomes if they honour course policies, attend classes regularly, complete all assigned work in good faith and on time, and meet all other course expectations of them as students.

+ANTIREQUISITE(S)

-ANTIREQUISITE(S) None.
+None.
 Students wishing to audit the course should consult with the instructor prior to or during the first week of classes.

+PREREQUISITE(S)

-PREREQUISITE(S) None.
+None.

-COURSE STRUCTURE AND CONTENT 3 lecture hours/week; 0.5 course.
+COURSE STRUCTURE AND CONTENT

+3 lecture hours/week; 0.5 course.

-Lectures will be integrated with reading materials, legal cases, visual presentations, and group discussions.
+Lectures will be integrated with reading materials, visual presentations, individual and group cases or discussions.

 COURSE MATERIALS

 Required texts: